 What Type of People Thrive as Occupational Therapists?

-Successful occupational therapists are warm, caring, and sociable.
-Curiosity and creativity are also vital characteristics of an OT because each client's situation requires a unique, personalized approach.
-Other important characteristics include
+Successful occupational therapists are warm, caring and sociable.
+Curiosity and creativity are also vital characteristics of an OT, because each client's situation requires a unique, personalized approach.
+Other important characteristics include:

-- ability to "see the big picture"
+- Ability to "see the big picture"

-- solid critical analysis skills
+- Solid critical analysis skills

-- inquisitive, tendency to ask "why"
+- Inquisitiveness and a tendency to ask "why"

-- strong problem solving abilities
+- Strong problem solving abilities

-- flexible, each client's situation is unique
+- Flexibility, as each client's situation is unique

 If you are innately curious and analytical, you might make a great occupational therapist!